Photo Credit: ABMI

 image Photo Credit: Jillian Zsolt

 Autonomous recording units (ARUs) are used by the ABMI to monitor bird species that sing or call to establish territories and attract mates during the spring breeding season.
-Between 2015 and 2020, over 1,150 hours of audio recordings have been analyzed with 260 bird species detected at sampling locations across the province.
-ARUs are also used to monitor other vocalizing species, such as amphibians.
+Between 2015 and 2022, over 1,380 hours of audio recordings have been analyzed, with 265 bird species detected at sampling locations across the province.
+ARUs are also used to monitor other species that make sounds, such as amphibians.

 Why Monitor Birds

-• Birds are one of the most studied and thus well-understood taxonomic groups, making it easier to validate statistical models using current knowledge, and create models to predict impacts to populations due to different land use practices or stressors in the environment.
+• Birds are one of the most studied and thus well-understood taxonomic groups, which makes it easier to create and validate models using current knowledge to predict impacts to populations due to different land use practices or stressors in the environment.

 • Birds have been shown to respond both positively and negatively to human disturbances, such as forestry, agriculture, and energy development.
 As a result, they can be indicators of different land use management practices, such as retention forestry and altered cultivation practices and grazing regimes.
 Birds are also sensitive to other major human disturbances, including grazing, pesticides, other pollutants, industrial noise, altered disturbance regimes and climate change.

-• Monitoring federally and provincially listed bird species—e.g. Canada Warbler, Bay-breasted Warblers, Black-throated Green Warbler—can be done directly monitored using autonomous recording units (ARUs) to track changes in their populations.
+• Monitoring federally and provincially listed bird species—e.g., Canada Warbler, Bay-breasted Warbler, Black-throated Green Warbler—can be done directly using autonomous recording units (ARUs) to track changes in their populations.

 • Monitoring migratory landbirds in their breeding habitat can help to distinguish impacts to their populations as a result of disturbances in their breeding range compared to their winter ranges further south.